ether-edge/ether-edge/docs/docs/operate/deploy/local-chain.md

 To initialize PolyBFT consensus, we need to generate the necessary secrets for each node.

-The `polygon-edge polybft-secrets` command is used to generate account secrets for validators.
+The `ether-edge polybft-secrets` command is used to generate account secrets for validators.
 The command initializes private keys for the consensus client (validators + networking) to a Secrets Manager config file.

 <details>
 <summary>Flags ↓</summary>